Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 ## --chunk_size

 Specify the chunk size used to split the genetic files.
+The default value `30000`, meaning the genetic files will be split into chunks of 30000 SNPs.

 ## --covarfile